beliuhao/beliuhao.github.io/README.md

 git add .
 git commit -m "Updated the contents of the repository"

-# Push updates of the source branch to all repositories
+# Push updates of the source branch to `all`(both Gitlab and GitHub)
 # Which also means automatic deployment to Gitlab and Netlify
 git push all source

 # Deploy to GitHub
 # Under the source branch, execute the following command
+# Which will automatically generate master branch and push to `github master`
 npm run deploy
 ```